Going vegan for human rights

 Slaughterhouse workers suffer, too

-In addition to disease outbreak, previous research has shown that slaughterhouse workers suffer higher risks of mental health problems, such as depression and PTSD, and can also be more susceptible to drug and alcohol dependency – one can imagine due to the stressful and horrific nature of their roles.
-Many of them are migrant workers, working long hours in terrible conditions for very little pay.
+Many slaughterhouse workers are migrant workers, working long hours in terrible conditions for very little pay.
 Their roles also put them in grave danger of suffering injuries.
 In the UK, an average of two slaughterhouse workers per week suffer serious injuries.

 Slaughterhouse workers are suffering, the animals are suffering, and neither has much of a choice.
 But you do.
 Try vegan.